 Eat smaller, more-frequent meals.
-Having an empty stomach can sometimes produce functional dyspepsia.
+Having an empty stomach sometimes contributes to functional dyspepsia.
 Nothing but acid in your stomach may make you feel sick.
-Try eating a small snack, such as a cracker or a piece of fruit.
+Try eating a small snack such as a cracker or a piece of fruit.

 Reduce stress in your daily life

-Stress-reduction techniques may help you control your signs and symptoms.
-To reduce stress, spend time doing things that you enjoy, such as hobbies or sports.
-Relaxation therapy or yoga also may help.
+Stress-reduction techniques or relaxation therapy may help you manage your symptoms.
+To reduce stress, spend time doing hobbies, sports and other things you enjoy.

 Preparing for your appointment